dedis/popstellar/tests/karate/README.md

 Build the application by running `./gradlew assembleDebug` in the corresponding directory.

 Start the Android Emulator.
-Start appium : if you use the GUI, delete the text in Host and Port and click on the start server button.
+Start Appium : if you use the GUI, delete the text in Host and Port and click on the start server button.
 If you use the terminal, run `appium`.

 With Android Bumblebee the emulator can either run in a tool window or a standalone window.
 (To have it in a standalone